pbtech25/JAVA-OOPs/README.md

 - interface is a completely "abstract class" that is used to group related methods with empty bodies
 - To access interface methods, interface must be "implemented" by another class with the implements keyword (instead of extends).
 - The body of the interface method is provided by the "implement" class
-- An interface cannot contain a constructor (as it cannot be used to create objects)
+- An interface cannot contain a constructor (as it cannot be used to create objects)~
-- Why And When To Use Interfaces?